-Welcome!
-This guide covers how to get started contributing to kind.
+This guide covers how to start contributing to kind 😄

-Additionally, note that kind is developed on GitHub and will require an account to contribute.
+Kubernetes and kind are developed on GitHub and will require an account to contribute.

 2. Install Tools 🔗︎